hyunhwasgit/can-to-modbus-converter/readme.md

-# Network
+# CAN TO MODBUS CONVERTER

-This repository provides network protocol(e.g. CAN, Modbus) materials to understand BMS(Battery Management System) architecture.
+This repository provides a converting feature from CAN to Modbus protocol.

 ## References